 Your contribution rate depends on how much you are paid and will be between 5.5% and 10.5% of the pensionable allowances you receive.
 The only allowances that are pensionable are the Basic Allowance and Special Responsibility Allowance.

-The rates below apply from 1 April 2021 and the pay ranges are increased in line with cost of living every April.
+The rates below apply from 1 April 2022 and the pay ranges are increased in line with the cost of living every April.

 |Pensionable Pay||Contribution Rate|